Step-By-Step Guide: How to Create a Showstopping Salon Website

 This one is right up your alley as a beauty professional.
 Not only will selecting your color scheme and backgrounds probably be lots of fun for you, as you get to turn the website-building process into a playground for your design dreams, but it’s also a chance to send a message to your clients that you take style seriously.
 Yes, we know we learned in kindergarten that we’re not supposed to judge a book by its cover, but how many of us are actually good at living by that saying?
 The same goes for potential customers checking out your website.
 If they aren’t impressed by the visual look of your pages, they definitely aren’t going to trust your establishment with their physical appearance.
 We know web design isn’t everyone’s thing (and definitely doesn’t reflect on your styling talent!), but don’t let that risk losing wary clients.
 Here’s what you can do to get your website ready for the runway:

 Create your own logo: If you’ve already created a signature visual stamp for your shop, then go right ahead and display it proudly on your site header and set it as your favicon (that small icon that appears on a tab in your browser).
-If you haven’t gotten around yet to joining the logo club, you can always easily create your own dashing logo with the Wix logo maker.
+If you haven’t gotten around yet to joining the logo club, you can always easily create your own dashing logo with a free logo maker.
 Having this element is a major ingredient for building a recognizable brand identity, plus it serves a dual function on your website: by linking all of your logos back to your homepage, you’ve just improved your site visitors’ quality of navigation.
 Before you get started on creating your little gem, make sure to read through our guide on what makes a good logo.
+Try out some eyelash logo ideas, beauty logo ideas or even barber logo ideas that might be a good fit.

 Mix in those colors: We won’t pretend to be experts in mixing hair dye, but we imagine the logic behind it is not so different from choosing the right colors to adorn your website.
 You want the selected colors to be visually pleasing, not too overwhelming or distracting from the content (A.K.A your client’s face), and, in many case, to send a specific personality message about your client.
 The same goes for your website.
 Choose a color palette that is consistent with the vibes of your salon, and also is not so loud that it takes away from the essential content of your site, like the services available and where you’re located.